 To set the environment variable, do the following:

 To reduce the performance impact of reporting trace data, have this data

 sent by a background process.
 To configure background reporting of trace data,

 Configuring your platform

-When your application is running on GCP, your application is automatically authenticated and you don't need to provide authentication credentials.
-However, you do need to ensure that your GCP platform has the Stackdriver Trace API access scope enabled.
+When your application is running on Google Cloud, you don't need to provide authentication credentials in the form of a service account to the client library.
+However, you do need to ensure that your Google Cloud platform has the Cloud Trace API access scope enabled.

-For the following configurations, the default settings for the access scopes have the Stackdriver Trace API enabled:
+For the following configurations, the default access-scope settings enable the Cloud Trace API: